hujun-open/extyaml/README.md

 ## Usage
 Provides a `FromStr` and `ToStr` function for each to-be-support type, and register them using `RegisterExt` function in `init()`.
 After registration, use `MarshalExt` for marshalling and `UnmarshalExt` for unmarshalling. if the type is already supported by `gopkg.in/yaml.v3`, then the registered functions overrides `gopkg.in/yaml.v3` marshaling/unmarshalling behavior.

+Note: If a type implements one of following interface, it will be automatically used without need of registration:

+- encoding.TextMarshaler/encoding.TextUnmarshaler
+- gopkg.in/yaml.v3: Marshaler/Unmarshaler

 Following is an example using custom layout string for `time.Time`, this overrides `gopkg.in/yaml.v3` marshaling/unmarshalling support for `time.Time`

 ```